-The REIT has collected approximately 99% of its expected July and August 2020 contractual base rent, including required payments under the Deferral Agreements.
+The REIT has collected approximately 99% of its expected October and November 2020 contractual base rent under the leases (excluding 2% of contract base rent that is subject to the Deferral Agreements).

-The REIT made a fair value adjustment to its property portfolio for Q2 2020 of \$(10,905) and for YTD 2020 of \$(34,035), in accordance with adjustments made to valuation inputs reflecting the impact of COVID-19 on all tenants and the impact of depressed commodity prices on its tenants in Alberta.
-The overall capitalization rate applicable to the REIT's entire portfolio increased to 6.9% as at June 30, 2020 (December 31, 2019 - 6.6%).
+The REIT made a fair value adjustment to its property portfolio for YTD 2020 of \$(32,780), in accordance with adjustments made to valuation inputs reflecting the impact of COVID-19 on all tenants and the impact of depressed commodity prices on its tenants in Alberta.
+For the three-month period ended September 30, 2020, the overall capitalization rate of 6.9% was unchanged from June 30, 2020.
+(December 31, 2019 - 6.6%), reflecting the stabilization of the automotive dealership retail business.